humnasul/humnasul/README.md

 - 🔭 I’m learning about OCaml, Bash, R and SQL + looking into summer research in computer science!
 - 🌱 I’m currently learning more about the Linux infrastructure and applications + using SQL for data analysis!
 - 🤩 I'm working on my problem solving skills everyday through consistently doing different programming challenges, reading books, etc. !
+- 😝 I am President of Stevens Women in Computer Science for the 2024 - 2025 school year and am super excited for all that we will accomplish !
-- 👾 Organizations: Stevens Women in CS, Society of Women Engineers, Women Who Code, Rewriting The Code, Encouraging Women Across All Borders, IEEE
+- 👾 Organizations: Society of Women Engineers, Women Who Code, Rewriting The Code, Encouraging Women Across All Borders, IEEE

 ---